Rita Deli

 Rita Deli (born 21 August 1972 in Tatabánya) is a former Hungarian team handball player who received the silver medal at the 2000 Summer Olympics in Sydney and collected the bronze at the 1998 European Championship in the Netherlands.

 She was forced to retire because of a recurrent Achilles tendon injury in 2004.
-Deli currently works as the head coach for her former club Alcoa FKC.
+Deli worked from 2016 until 2020 as the head coach for her former club Alcoa FKC.
+She currently works at Hungarian tv channels Sport1 and M4 Sport.